wezm/rust-intro-talk/slides.in.md

 --

 * New releases every 6 weeks
-  * Committed to backwards compatibility for every release.
+  * Committed to backwards compatibility in every release.

 ---